What is a retinal detachment?

 Most patients with a retinal detachment will need surgery, either immediately or after a short period of time.
 The type of treatment will depend upon the location of detachment, the severity of the detachment, etc. Types of surgery include:

-- Cryopexy: A cold probe is applied to the area of the tear to form a scar, which holds the retinal to the underlying layer.
+- Cryopexy: A cold probe is applied to the area of the tear to form a scar, which holds the retina to the underlying layer.

 - Laser treatment: surgery to seal the tears or holes in the retina.